Inmates Review – The Horror of Bad Gameplay Design

 Speaking of dialogue, the game’s voice acting is sub-par at best.
 In fact, I’m fairly certain the same voice actor who played Jonathan also plays his doctor, Benjamin, which is especially odd when the two have conversations with one another.

 Other minor issues I encountered included not being able to tweak gameplay settings while you’re actually playing the game (you have to back out to the main menu), the inability to customize keybindings (though Inmates does come with rudimentary controller support), and a poorly designed puzzle interface which often makes implementing solutions a matter of guesswork as you blindly try to figure out how to manipulate a puzzle’s moving parts.

-It’s a shame, really, since I thought that the game’s underlying themes of religion, cult mentality, demon worship, and the power of the human psyche were used as an excellent framework, unfortunately Inmates never really uses any of those themes for anything other than set dressing.
+It’s a shame, really, since I thought that the game’s underlying themes of religion, cult mentality, demon worship, and the power of the human psyche were presented as an excellent framework, unfortunately Inmates never really utilizes any of those themes for anything other than set dressing.
 Those who are absolutely desperate for a new horror game to play could likely find a little something of worth in Inmates, just don’t expect it to last very long as a typical playthrough only lasts about 2-3 hours at the most.

 There are glimmers of a good game skulking about in the shadows of Inmates’ landscape, but ultimately the experience ends up feeling more frustrating than frightening.

 - Frustrating gameplay design